-Recognizing the importance of grassroots efforts and leadership, McKnight works in partnership with a range of intermediaries that are well positioned to support smaller, community-based efforts.
-We anticipate partnering with intermediaries to advance V&EC program strategies, and we welcome proposals from intermediary organizations.
-Intermediaries most often leverage additional grantmaking resources, provide grants and other capital, support and provide technical assistance within a field of work, and participate in and shape the systems that enhance the impact on the ground.
+McKnight often works with a range of intermediaries with greater proximity to grassroots leadership.
+Accordingly, we welcome proposals from intermediary organizations.
+Intermediaries most often leverage additional grantmaking resources, provide grants and other capital, provide technical assistance within a field of work, and participate in and shape the systems that enhance the impact on the ground.

-Under the new program, we look forward to learning about new partners closer to the ground who can help us meet our goals.
-We encourage nonprofits to apply even if an intermediary in your region or community has received funding, and we recommend contacting a program staff member to discuss your work.
+In addition to funding intermediaries, we consider funding requests that come directly from new partners that are closer to the ground and whose work advances our program goals.
+We encourage nonprofits to apply even if an intermediary in your region or community has already received funding, and we recommend contacting a program staff member to discuss your work.

-16. How does McKnight view proposals that are relevant to more than one program at McKnight, such as the overlap between the V&EC program and the Midwest Climate & Energy program?
+16. How does McKnight view proposals that are relevant to more than one program at McKnight, such as the overlap between the Communities program and the Midwest Climate & Energy program?

 17. Are you exclusively funding Black, Indigenous, people of color (BIPOC)–led organizations in this new program?
 Will a percentage of the awards be designated for Black-founded and Black-focused organizations?

-Though McKnight is committed to increasing its support to BIPOC-led organizations, we will continue to fund multicultural, multiracial partners inclusive of all communities who call Minnesota home.
-We do not have a set percentage expectation.
-Given our program’s racial lens, we will pay close attention and have an appropriate mix of investments to organizations led by people of color.
+Though McKnight is committed to increasing its support to BIPOC-led organizations, we continue to fund multicultural, multiracial partners inclusive of all communities who call Minnesota home.
+In its first year, more than half of our program’s grantees self-identified as BIPOC-led.

 18. How do you define BIPOC organization or BIPOC-led?

-- Fifty percent of senior staff are BIPOC-identified.
+- 50% of senior staff are BIPOC identified

-- Fifty percent of board members are BIPOC-identified.
+- 50% of board members are BIPOC identified

-- The group mission explicitly focuses on BIPOC communities.
+- Group mission explicitly focuses on BIPOC communities

 19. Will you consider proposals that address community equity and climate solutions in tandem?

-Yes, we welcome proposals that intersect McKnight program areas.
+Yes, we welcome proposals that intersect with multiple McKnight program areas.
 Please contact a program staff member to discuss your work and for guidance on submitting an inquiry.

 Education and Region & Communities-Focused Grantees

-20. What are the significant differences between V&EC and the former Region & Communities program?
+20. What are the significant differences between Communities and the former Region & Communities program?